leftdevel/flux-scaffold/README.md

 webapi file.

 ### 'api' Flag
-Besides telling the tool to generate a webapi file, it will also modify the content of the constant, action and store files.
+Besides telling the tool to generate a webapi file, it will also modify the content of the constant, action, component and store files.

 If you passed `-const=USERS_FETCH_ALL`, the constant file will looks like this: